What Does Poinsettia Flower Mean and Symbolise?

 Just like some flowers, a Poinsettia floral tattoo is a rare design to choose from amongst the many florals of the world.
 Embodying this floral tattoo symbolizes good cheer not only during the Christmas season but also all year round.
 Additional to this, it also symbolizes the glee and gratitude inside the mind and heart.

-Uses of Poinsettias
+Uses of Poinsettia Plants

 Meanwhile, the Nepali women of Mexico traditionally made a tea infusion from the sepals to stimulate women who were breastfeeding.
 They also used the latex from the plant as a remedy for skin boils and sores.
 A word of warning that it’s a must to always consult a medical professional before using this plant or any part of it for medical purposes.